How to Negotiate Salary for Your Next Career Move

 Research Online

-With the help of some online sources, like [LinkedIn SalaryWith the help of some online resources like [LinkedIn Salary (https http://www. linkedin. www.linkedin.com/salary) and [GlassdoorGlassdoor (https http://www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) you will get a more substantial approach towards the salary range that benchmarking companies pay for the same job.
-It will provide you with an idea about current market rate plus few other facets of the job.
+With the help of online resources such as [LinkedIn SalaryWith the help of some online resources like [LinkedIn Salary (https http://www. linkedin. com/salary) and [Glassdoor] (https http://www. glassdoor. com/Salaries/index.
+Htm) You can find a an extensive view of the benchmarking range of salaries businesses are providing for same job.
+It will provide you with an idea of current market rates and other facets of an employment.

 Your Network is Important

-Find out more about your situation by talking with friends who have held similar roles or reaching out through professionally-oriented networks in addition to brainstorming members of professional associations.
+Gain insight by speaking to acquaintances who have had similar roles, or reaching out through professionals networks in addition to brainstorming members of professional organizations.

-Time spent preparing for any negotiation is always well spent.
-You’ll feel more confident in making your case if you have a clearly defined list of points to discuss prior to the time.
+Preparing for a negotiation is always time well spent.
+You’ll be more confident in making your case if you are prepared with a specific set of talk points that you have outlined ahead of time.

-Here are a few examples of what you could consider including in your salary negotiation:
+Here are some ideas of what you might consider including in your salary negotiation:

 - Potential for training